Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

  #) *Let the User to sign in to the Service filling an online form.*

-    #) The App must provide a registration form to the User.
+    #) The system must provide a registration form to the User.
     #) The User is not signed in until all the fields of the form are not filled and valid.
-    #) The App must verify if the information on the registration form are valid.
+    #) The system must verify if the information on the registration form are valid.

  #) *Let the User to login to their personal User page and update their informations.*

-    #) The App must provide an update function on the User profile page.
+    #) The system must provide an update function on the User profile page.
-    #) The App must verify if the new informations are valid.
+    #) The system must verify if the new informations are valid.

  #) *Let the User fill their 'Vehicle' preferences or dislike for best result on Algorithm 'Best Route' calculus.*

-    #) The App must store the preference or dislike of the User
+    #) The system must store the preference or dislike of the User

  #) *Let the User buy online tickets for the majority of the public transports involved on the route chosen.*

-    #) The App must provide an "Arrange System".
+    #) The system must provide an "Arrange System".
     #) The "Arrange System" can query external systems and reserve vehicles for user.
     #) The "Arrange System" can redirect the user to secure pages in which can be buyed tickets for tranports inolved on the route chosen.